Alberto Fujimori: Criticism

-Fujimori has been described as a "dictator".
+Fujimori has been described as a dictator.
 His government was permeated by a network of corruption organized by his associate Montesinos.
 Fujimori's style of government has also been described as "populist authoritarianism".
 Numerous governments and human rights organizations such as Amnesty International, welcomed the extradition of Fujimori to face human rights charges.
-As early as 1991, Fujimori had himself vocally denounced what he called "pseudo-human rights organizations" such as Amnesty International and Americas Watch, for allegedly failing to criticize the insurgencies targeting civilian populations throughout Peru against which his government was struggling.
+As early as 1991, Fujimori had himself vocally denounced what he called "pseudo-human rights organizations" such as Amnesty International and Human Rights Watch, for allegedly failing to criticize the insurgencies targeting civilian populations throughout Peru against which his government was struggling.

-Some analysts state that some of the GDP growth during the Fujimori years actually reflects a greater rate of extraction of nonrenewable resources by transnational companies; these companies were attracted by Fujimori by means of near-zero royalties, and, by the same fact, little of the extracted wealth has stayed in the country.
+Some of the GDP growth during the Fujimori years actually reflects a greater rate of extraction of nonrenewable resources by transnational companies; these companies were attracted by Fujimori by means of near-zero royalties, and, by the same fact, little of the extracted wealth has stayed in the country.
 Peru's mining legislation, they claim, has served as a role model for other countries that wish to become more mining-friendly.

-Fujimori's privatization program also remains shrouded in controversy and opposed by many Peruvians.
-A congressional investigation in 2002, led by socialist opposition congressman Javier Diez Canseco, stated that of the US$9 billion raised through the privatizations of hundreds of state-owned enterprises, only a small fraction of this income ever benefited the Peruvian people.

-The sole instance of organized labor's success in impeding reforms, namely the teacher's union resistance to education reform, was based on traditional methods of organization and resistance: strikes and street demonstrations.
+The sole instance of organized labor's success in impeding reforms, namely the teachers' union resistance to education reform, was based on traditional methods of organization and resistance: strikes and street demonstrations.

-In the 2004 Global Corruption Report, Fujimori made into the list of the World's Most Corrupt Leaders.
+In the 2004 Global Corruption Report, Fujimori was named one of the World's Most Corrupt Leaders.
 He was listed seventh and he was said to have amassed $600 million, but despite years of incarceration and investigation, none of these supposed stolen funds have ever been located in any bank account anywhere in the world.